-I am a twenty-year-old foreign student and I am new to the States.
+I am a 20 year old foreign student and I am new to the United States.
 One of the first things I learned about the American way of life for women is that tampons seem to be used by my sister students more often than pads.
 I was not familiar with them before I arrived here and am rather worried about trying to use tampons myself, despite the advantages claimed for them.
 Maybe you can help by answering a few of my questions, as I find it embarrassing to talk about this as frankly as some American girls do.

 - 1. Should one use pads or tampons?

 - 2. What kind of pads or tampons are recommended, as I am not familiar with the brands in the stores here?